This post may contain affiliate links. Please see our privacy policy for details.

 Swiss chard, baby spinach, collard greens, and cabbage are all great options.

-What type of tortellini is best?
+What type of tortellini is best for creamy tortellini soup?

 We love using fresh cheese tortellini for a more neutral base but your favorite tortellini would also work very well here.